nmathew98/sync/README.md

 ## About

-A template repository to sync, rebuild and redeploy applications on production servers
+A simple application to sync and redeploy servers